Pilot-Mishari/Voice-For-Vice/README.md

 # Installation

--> Download the software from the <a href="https://github.com/Pilot-Mishari/Voice-For-Vice/releases/"> releases tabl </a>
+-> Download the software from the <a href="https://github.com/Pilot-Mishari/Voice-For-Vice/releases/"> releases tab </a>

 -----------------------------------------------------------------------------------------------------------------------------------